Daisy vs. aster vs. chrysanthemum — what’s the difference?

 All three plants have florets

-Hidden within Asteraceae flowers is a tiny marvel: florets.
+Hidden within Asteraceae flowers is an incredible marvel: florets.

 A tiny garden in one flower

-Take a closer look at a New York Aster, and you’ll see something amazing.
-Its center isn’t just one flower—it’s made up of hundreds of tiny flowers called ‘florets,’ each one capable of producing a seed.
-From a distance, they all blend together to look like one big bloom, but up close, it’s like a tiny garden packed into a single flower head.
+Take a closer look at a New York Aster to see something amazing.
+Its center isn’t just one flower—it’s made up of hundreds of tiny flowers called ‘florets,’ each capable of producing a seed.
+From a distance, they all blend to look like one big bloom, but up close, it’s a tiny garden packed into a single flower head.

-It’s amazing to realize that a single flower we admire—whether a daisy, chrysanthemum, or aster—is actually made up of dozens, sometimes hundreds, of tiny florets.
+It’s amazing to realize that a single daisy, chrysanthemum, or aster flower is made up of dozens, sometimes hundreds, of tiny florets.
 If you’re like me, you might feel inspired to head into the garden, magnifying glass in hand, to get a closer look.

 The floret’s double-edged sword